relativitydev/relativity-import-samples/README.md

 ## Import Job Settings

 ### Encoding
-For improved performance when dealing with fileshare data on ADLS, we highly recommend using extracted text or other long text files encoded in UTF-16.
+For improved performance, we highly recommend using extracted text or other single long text files encoded in UTF-16.
 By doing so, you can avoid the need for conversion to the correct encoding, leading to significant time savings in your document and image workflows.

 For the document workflow, set **FieldMapping.Encoding** to UTF-16.
 Similarly, for the image workflow, configure **ImageSettings.ExtractedTextEncoding** as UTF-16.
 With these settings in place, the conversion overhead is eliminated, and your files will be copied directly in the unicode encoding, resulting in faster processing times.